 This plant stays green for nine months of the year in my southern New England garden.
-Author William Cullina writes in his book, “Growing and Propagating Wildflowers,” that the plant is evergreen in areas where temperatures stay above 15 degrees Fahrenheit.
-In terms of USDA weather zones, that means Zone 8, which is nearly the southern end of the plant's range.
+Author William Cullina writes in his book, “Growing and Propagating Wildflowers,” that the plant is evergreen in areas where temperatures stay above 15 F. In terms of USDA weather zones, that means Zone 8, which is nearly the southern end of the plant's range.

 Barren strawberry has a few common names, such as Appalachian barren strawberry and waldsteinia—and even two or three botanical names.
 In the botanical world, it was called Waldsteinia fragarioides until reclassified a few years ago to Geum fragarioides.
-I also find references to another botanical name, Dalibarda fragarioides.
+We also find references to another botanical name, Dalibarda fragarioides.